-These easy brownies are topped with gooey toffee and salty pretzels.
+These easy pretzel brownies are topped with gooey toffee and salty pretzels.
 Salty/sweet heaven!

 Argh!
 It has not been my week in the kitchen.
 I am on my 5th batch of falafels, and I’ve lost count of how many batches of slow-cooker coconut lemongrass chicken I’ve made.
 My slow cooker and I are not on speaking terms at the moment, which is OK because clearly we don’t speak the same language.

-So…imagine my surprise when I give these guys a go, and everything worked out.
+So…imagine my surprise when I give these pretzel brownies a go, and everything worked out.
 Not only that, but I ended up with some sweet-salty-chewy-fudgy-amazingness.
 Whaaaa?

 I’ve been obsessed with brownies since I made these White Chocolate Espresso Brownies.
 Even though I don’t classify myself as a chocoholic, I’ve just had brownies on the brain lately.